 The capability statement is a critical component when entering business with the government.
 It should include all relevant information, but in a summary format.
-The MICC has partnered with the Aberdeen Proving Ground OSBP to increase transparency of the capability statement database, and to also maximize visibility of capability statements across the Army Contracting Command footprint.
+The MICC has partnered with the ACC-Aberdeen Proving Ground OSBP to increase transparency of the capability statement database, and to also maximize visibility of capability statements across the Army Contracting Command footprint.
 All capability statements can now be self-loaded to the eKiosk.
 Prior to uploading your capability statement to the eKiosk, https://osbp.apg.army.mil/Home/Register, ensure you have all the required information handy and that your capability statement file does not exceed 10MB.
-The MICC OSBP also recommends that you put all NAICS codes associated with your company's industry on the capability statement as well as on the back of any business cards given to government officials.
+The ACC-MICC OSBP also recommends that you put all NAICS codes associated with your company's industry on the capability statement as well as on the back of any business cards given to government officials.

-It is highly recommended that you develop a capability statement (See example in Appendix) for your company to forward to government officials, which will also aid in introducing yourself to prospective prime contractors.
+It is highly recommended that you develop a capability statement (see example in Appendix) for your company to forward to government officials, which will also aid in introducing yourself to prospective prime contractors.
 To facilitate review of capability packages submitted, it is recommended that submissions, to the maximum extent possible, include the information below.
-For your convenience, we've captured key areas in the checklist below.